anyaevostinar/anyaevostinar.github.io/classes/201-f21/hw1.md

 Demonstrate your understanding of private and class variables, ability to create objects of your own making, and use other Java functionality.

 ## Setup
-Create a folder for HW1 on the COURSES drive.
-Remember to save here so that you don't lose your work!
+Create a folder for HW1 in STUWORK on the COURSES drive.
+Open VSCode, and then click `File`->`Open...`, navigate to your STUWORK folder, select the `HW1` folder and click `Open`.
+Now click `Terminal`->`New Terminal`.
+This is where you will be able to compile and run your Java program.

-Create a file Collaborations.txt and put in any help that you get on this assignment including sources that you reference and help from lab assistants or the prefect.
+Create a file `Collaborations.txt` and put in any help that you get on this assignment including sources that you reference and help from lab assistants or the prefect.
 Make sure to refer to the [Collaboration page](collaboration) on what collaborations are allowed for homework assignments.

 ## Specification
 For this project you have the opportunity to be creative!
 Instead of telling you a specific thing to make, since the goal is just to get some practice making a Java class and using it, you can come up with your own example.
 Below I have listed the things that your code must incorporate, but you are encouraged to go beyond these requirements and have some fun making a small project that is of interest to you.
 The cool thing about object-oriented programming is that you can simulate nearly anything in the real world, so while I give some example ideas if you are stuck, you really can make a class for anything that interests you.